mpieciak18/early-projects/README.md

-Welcome to my repository of personal projects.
+Welcome to my repository of old, early-stage personal projects.

 # blockchain